MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 ### <a id="7" ></a>Company portal app or website enrollment

-Your users do not have to install a company portal app in order to enroll a Windows 10 device in Intune.
+Your users don't have to install a company portal app to enroll a Windows 10 device in Intune.
 However, using a company portal app (or a company portal website) provides the ability to not only enroll devices, but to also view and install applications that the company has provisioned.

 #### Company portal app